Slow Travel Guide to Levanto, Italy: Best Places to Stay, Eat & Stroll

 Coastal path to Monterosso

-The Levanto Market: A Weekly Ritual
+The Levanto Market: A Weekly Routine

 Every Saturday morning, Levanto’s local market brings the town to life.
-Unlike touristy food halls you might find elsewhere, this feels like a real neighborhood market — locals shop here for their weekly vegetables, fruits, cheeses, and cured meats, and there’s always a bit of friendly chat going on at every stall.
+Unlike touristy food halls you might find elsewhere, this feels like a real neighborhood market: locals shop here for their weekly vegetables, fruits, cheeses, and cured meats, and there’s always a bit of friendly chat going on at every stall.
 The produce is super fresh and mostly sourced from small farms in the region.

 You’ll also find stalls with homemade preserves, olives, nuts, and good olive oil you can take home.
 Don’t be shy about chatting with the vendors - they’re usually happy to recommend their favorite items or explain where something was grown.
 Wander around with a canvas tote, taste some seasonal peaches or a hunk of pecorino, and let the pace of the morning pull you into Levanto’s everyday life.
 It’s a great way to stock up for a picnic or simply get a feel for the local flavors and the people who make this town special.